younaman/Serverless-tools/README.md

   **Expected Output**:
   - The script should output the "LAYER-BASED CONTAMINATION" section under cross-account attack paths.

-- Invalid/Expired Credentials
-  **Setup**: Run the script with invalid or expired AWS credentials.
+- Performance Testing with Multiple Applications **Setup**: Install 200 serverless applications in the account.
+Then, run the scanning tool to assess its performance and functionality under this scale.
   **Expected Output**:
+  - The tool should successfully enumerate all applications and their associated permissions.
-  - The script should fail gracefully and print an error message.
+  - The script should accurately identify and output any privilege escalation paths present.
+  - Performance metrics (such as scan time, resource usage) should be recorded to evaluate the tool’s efficiency with a large number of applications.

 ---